aka Road Kill

 Lewis Thomas gets a phone call from his friend Venna, whom he secretly desires.
 She is dejected because she has just split up with a guy and is wishing she could take a cross-country road trip to sort herself out.
 On inspiration, Lewis buys a beat-up car and sets out from California to Colorado to pick Venna up.
 Just as Lewis leaves, he learns that his brother Fuller has been arrested for drunken behaviour in Utah and detours to bail him out.
 Fuller buys a CB radio and they have fun with it back on the road.
 Fuller gets Lewis to imitate a girl’s voice – calling her Candy Cane, they tempt someone on the other end of the radio by the handle of Rusty Nails.
 When they sign into a motel for the night, they have further fun by telling Rusty Nails that Candy Cane is waiting for him in Room 17, next door to them, where in fact a bad tempered male patron is staying.
 However, in the morning, they find that the occupant has been beaten so badly that his jaw had been removed and he left in a coma.
 Back on the road, Rusty Nails comes after them, tormenting and trying to kill them.

 Joy Ride comes from John Dahl.
 John Dahl is a director who specializes in thrillers usually featuring much sexual tension, small American desert town locales and psychotic redneck villains.
 Dahl has made the fine likes of Kill Me Again (1989), Red Rock West (1993), the sublime The Last Seduction (1994), a disappointing crossover into science-fiction Unforgettable (1996), and one mainstream venture, the Matt Damon-Edward Norton gambling thriller Rounders (1998).
 Joy Ride was also written/produced by J.J.
-Abrams, later the creator of cult tv series like Alias (2001-6), Lost (2004-10), Fringe (2008-13) and director of film such as Mission: Impossible III (2006), Star Trek (2009) and Star Wars Episode VII: The Force Awakens (2015).
+Abrams, later the creator of cult tv series like Alias (2001-6), Lost (2004-10), Fringe (2008-13) and director of film such as Mission: Impossible III (2006), Star Trek (2009), Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: Rise of the Skywalker (2019).

 Most of John Dahl’s films sit just between indie/arthouse and mainstream releases.
 Joy Ride, Dahl’s most successful release up to that point, was tailored as a mass market multiplex release far more than any of his previous films, it prominently featuring young teen/early twentysomething stars and coming with a big promo campaign.
 One did not expect much from Joy Ride as the film’s release seemed problematic – various release dates throughout most of 2001 had been promised and then postponed and the film went through several title changes before settling on the uninspired Joy Ride.
 The film also gives strong indication of having been considerably toyed with in post-production – the credits list four editors for example, not to mention a sizable crew for the shooting of additional footage.
 Such signs usually signal too many creative cooks in the broth and invariably bode ill for a film.
 The surprise is that despite all of this, Joy Ride is unexpectedly good.